joelgoh15/proj-student-registration-application-open-day/README.md

-# Introduction
+## Introduction
-A web application that handles the registration of students for a university open-day event.
+A web application that works with the registration of students for a university open-day event.

 ## Technical Details
-1. Technology stacks and approach used:
+Technology stacks and approach used:
 <ul>
   <ul>
     <li>HTML5</li>